cobweb-eu/QA_wps_processes/readme.md

 or using Eclipse M2E
 ``Run -> Run Configurations -> select Maven build -> enter details above (e.g. Goals = install:install-file and add parameters as in terminal above.``

 	3. Compile the Java processes in WPS-Process-Development-COBWEB as a Maven package.
-E.g. ``cd WPS-Process-Development-COBWEB`` and ``mvn clean package -Dmaven.test.skip=true``
+E.g. ``cd WPS-Process-Development-COBWEB`` and ``mvn clean package -Dmaven.test.skip=true``.
+Note that the tests must be skipped until they are compliled and registered.

+	4. Copy the resulting ``.jar`` file from the previous step and copy to ``wps/WEB-INF/lib/``.
+The jar contains the compiled process and associated ProcessDescription definitions required for their deployment and invocation in the WPS.

-	4. Deploy and register processes in WPS
+	5. Deploy and register processes in WPS wps_config_geotools.xml.

-	4. Run unit tests from Maven.
-E.g. Run As -> mvn test
+	6. The unit tests can now be run from Maven.
+E.g. ``cd WPS-Process-Development-COBWEB`` and ``mvn clean package -Dmaven.test.skip=false``

 - To install R processes:

-	1. Ensure the WPS4R extension to the 52North WPS is installed and working correctly.
+	1. Ensure the WPS4R extension to the 52North WPS is installed and is working correctly.

 	2. Add scripts from ``WPS-R-Process-Development-COBWEB`` directory to the ``wps\R\scripts`` directory in the WPS installation location.